 It does not guarantee any payment.
 However, the absence of authorization can lead to unnecessary denials.
 The authorization number gets provided after the approval from the insurance company.
 This number helps you prepare an appeal letter for the claims denied due to the lack of medical necessity.

-You can submit the authorization request online or offline, depending upon the insurance company.
+You can submit the authorization request online or offline, depending on the insurance company.
 The following details are required irrespective of the type of request:

 Each insurance plan requires authorization for specific services.
 However, risky and expensive treatments require pre-approval from the insurance company, as those treatments absorb the cost resulting in financial loss and affecting the revenue cycle.